frandreoli/text_lemma_count/README.md

 extract(i_start=None, j_end=None, *, force=False, merge=False)
 ```

 - `i_start`, `j_end`: Indices (1-based) for page extraction.
 If only the starting index `i_start` is provided, only one page is extracted, corresponding to its value.
 If both are omitted, the code extracts all pages.
 Moreover, `j_end` can take negative indexing, to count backwards from the last page (i.e. -1).
-Finally, is specific pages are needed for the extraction, one can feed the method with such a list of pages, e.g. `extract([1,6,8])`.
+Finally, if specific pages are needed for the extraction, one can feed the method with such a list of pages, e.g. `extract([1,6,8])`.
 - `force`: If `True`, it forces re-extraction of pages even if they were already cached.
 Otherwise, cached pages are not extracted twice.
 - `merge`: If `True`, it combines extracted pages into a single text string, which is returned as outcome.
 Otherwise, the outcome is a list of text strings, each corresponding to one extracted page.